 The Indonesian chicken breed known as Ayam Cemani takes ‘dark’ into an entirely different realm.
 Their feathers are black.
 Their skin is black.
 Cut open an Ayam Cemani and you’ll find black muscle anchored to black bones.
 Even their organs are black.
 And what do you get for all this unrelenting blackness?
 One of the most beautiful chickens in the world.
 A chicken so spectacular and exotic that it is referred to as the “Lamborghini of poultry.”

 The birds pictured here are our breeding stock, and they were selected from many birds for their exceptionally black features.
 However, we cannot guarantee the distribution of black pigment in their offspring.
-We intend to release the Ayam Cemani in the spring of 2014.
 The juvenile birds are difficult to sex, and juvenile pairs will probably be 8-12 weeks old.
 If you would like to be on the waiting list, a $100 deposit will hold your place in line to receive a pair.

 Ayam Cemani: Juvenile Pair